 Roth was elected to represent the California State Senate’s 31st Senate District on November 6, 2012.
 He was sworn into office in California’s State Capitol in Sacramento on Monday, December 3, 2012.
 The 31st State Senate District includes portions of Riverside County including the Cities of Corona, Eastvale, Jurupa Valley, Moreno Valley, Norco, Perris and Riverside.

-Senator Roth is chair of the Senate Budget Subcommittee on State Administration and General Government, and he chairs the Senate Insurance Committee.
+Senator Roth is chair of the Senate Budget Subcommittee No. 4 on State Administration and General Government; the Senator is also chair of the Senate Veterans Affairs Committee.
 The Senator also serves as Vice Chair of the Joint Legislative Audit Committee.

 Senator Roth serves on the Joint Committee on Emergency Management Services.
-He is a member of the following Senate policy committees: Budget & Fiscal Review; Transportation and Housing; Health; and Veteran’s Affairs.
+He is a member of the following Senate policy committees: Budget & Fiscal Review; Health; Insurance; Rules; Transportation and Housing.
 He is also a member of the Senate Select Committee on Defense and Aerospace.
 Senator Roth was appointed to the Little Hoover Commission by the Senate Rules Committee in February 2013.
 On March 28, 2013, Governor Jerry Brown appointed Senator Roth to the newly created Governor's Council on California Military Future.
 On July 16, 2015, Senate President pro Tempore Kevin de León appointed Senator Roth to the California Law Revision Commission which is responsible for examining the common law, statutes, and judicial decisions of this State for the purpose of discovering defects and anachronisms in the law and recommending needed reforms.